Mcallen CoDA Meeting

 Remember that finding the right group is a personal preference, and it may take some time and effort.
 Trust your instincts and choose a CoDA meeting where you feel comfortable and safe.
 CoDA can be a transformative experience on your journey to overcome codependency and cultivate a more fulfilling life.

-You can find meetings of the Mcallen CoDA at places of worship like churches, synagogues, and temples, as well as at community facilities like the Mcallen Town Hall.
-Finding a support group in the Mcallen region should be the first step toward recovery; but, having personal support and an awareness of the problem are also crucial.
+Look for Mcallen CoDA meetings at places of worship like churches, synagogues, and mosques, as well as at community centers like the Mcallen Town Hall.
+The first step in getting better is to find a group in the Mcallen area, but it's also important to have human support and understanding.

 Is Codependency Good?
 This Duo Thinks So.
 The New York Times